 Exquisite wines, wine taverns with enchanting views, fine restaurants and idyllic hiking trails make this off-the-beaten path region a true delight for walkers who love nature, food, and wine.

 The 44 mile-long South Styrian Wine Road runs from Glanz-Leutschach – Gamlitz-Ehrenhausen to Strass.
 Take the “Glanzer Weintour,” a 6.5 mile long, well-marked hiking trail that is part of this road.
 Start your journey in the village of Glanz.
 Walk up and down gentle hills passing by vineyards, enjoying the sounds of the wooden “Klapotetz’s,” a wind-powered landpost designed to scare the birds away while the grapes are ripening on the vines.

-Stop at artistically designed wineries and try the region’s dry, crisp, fruity and aromatic white wines with varieties like Welschriesling, Gelber Muskateller or Sauvignon Blanc.
+Stop at wineries and try the region’s dry, crisp, fruity and aromatic white wines with varieties like Welschriesling, Gelber Muskateller or Sauvignon Blanc.
 “Morillon” is the Styrian name for Chardonnay.
 It is seldom aged in new oak and the creamy apple flavor and refreshing crispness make it perfect to pair with the fried chicken and green salad dressed with Styrian pumpkinseed oil.
 After a good day’s walk check-in to one of the many small inns along the way, run by local farmers and winemakers and watch the sun settle over the vineyards while sipping a well-earned glass of wine.

 Burgenland is unlike anywhere else in Austria: It is located on the edge of Central Europe’s vast Pannonian plain on the border to Hungary.Learn more about wines from Burgenland

 Take a trip to the southern Austrian state of Styria and discover its many wineries, which also offer tasting rooms.Learn more about wines from Styria